optimagic-dev/optimagic/docs/source/optimization/logging.rst

 The sqlite database is also used to exchange data between the optimization and the dashboard.

-..
-Thus, whenever the dashboard is used, a log file is created, even if no
-.. logging is specified by the user.

 In addition to parameters and criterion values, we also save all arguments to an maximize or minimize in the database as well as other information in the database that can help to reproduce an optimization result.